 The best way for you to maximize your team’s performance is by focusing on employee strengths.
 If every manager were trained to focus on leveraging their staff’s strengths, the number of engaged employees could double, saving the economy millions of dollars in lost productivity.
 Frankly, those numbers are likely to be much higher for your employees with ADHD.

 The ADHD brain is more able to focus when working on things that play to their strengths and so benefits even more than most from a strengths-based approach for their jobs.
-Additionally, when managing based on strengths, best practices suggest you not wait for the annual performance review to discuss and employee’s strengths.
+Additionally, when managing based on strengths, best practices suggest you not wait for the annual performance review to discuss an employee’s strengths.
 More frequent and timely feedback is often of greater value because it’s closest to the experience itself.
-ADHDers benefit from more immediate feedback on both strengths and challenges.
+Many employees, and perhaps more so for those with memory challenges, benefit from more immediate feedback on both strengths and challenges.